wvulibraries/RoomMe/src/admin/roommanagement/buildings/README.md

 : How to sort the rooms, by name or number

 Period
 : Number of days in a "period."
-A period is used to help refine the number of hours

-Max Hours Per Period
-: Maximum number of days that a patron can schedule in a given period.
 The period is a a running period based on the current time.
 If a period of 14 is set the current period is 7 days prior and 7 days ahead of the current date.
+Can be over ridden on the policy.

+Max Hours Per Period
+: Maximum number of hours that a patron can schedule in a given period.
+Can be over ridden on the policy.

 Max Bookings Per Period
 : Maximum number of reservations that a patron con contain in a given period.
+Can be over ridden on the policy.

 Fine Amount
 : Maximum fine allowed for booking a room in this building, over rides the system setting.
+Can be over ridden on the policy.

 Building URL
 : The URL for the buildings web homepage